 This information covers only the basics of interviewing.
-For more detailed information and resources, schedule an appointment in the Career Development Center or visit the online calendar to find out more details on dates, locations and details of upcoming workshops.
+For more detailed information and resources, schedule an appointment in the Career Center or visit the online calendar to find out more details on dates, locations and details of upcoming workshops.

 Before the Interview